Can Saxenda (Liraglutide) Cause Hair Loss?

-• Osmotic laxatives can be taken any time but require 6-12 hours to show effects
+Osmotic laxatives can be taken any time but require 6 to 12 hours to show effects.

-• Food timing affects absorption - some laxatives work better on empty stomach, others with meals
+Food timing affects absorption, so some laxatives work better on an empty stomach while others work better with meals.

 Whether you're managing chronic constipation, post-surgical recovery, or medication-induced digestive issues, proper timing can transform your experience from disruptive urgency to predictable relief.
 Doctronic's AI-powered consultations can help you determine the optimal laxative schedule based on your specific needs and health conditions.